 If you live in an area where there are naturally high levels of arsenic in the water or soil, limit your exposure to the soil and consider using municipal or bottled water.
-If you work in a job where you may be exposed to arsenic, understand that you may carry arsenic home with you on your clothes or in your hair.
+You can also test your private well water for arsenic, and install a filter if levels are too high.
+If you work in a job where you may be exposed to arsenic, you may carry arsenic home with you on your clothes or in your hair.
 Be sure to shower and change your clothes before going home.
 If you use arsenic-treated wood, be sure to wear a dust mask, gloves, and protective clothing to reduce your exposure to sawdust.

-Where can I get more information on arsenic?
+Where can I go for more information on arsenic?